fsguiglia/CBCS/README.md

 * CBCS uses the MuBu external, you might need to install it
 * Python + Librosa, scikit-learn, progressbar and numpy are needed to run the analysis script

+You can find a version with a compiled script at [https://www.sguiglia.com.ar/hato.html](https://www.sguiglia.com.ar/hato.html)

 ### Usage
-Create an analysis file using the analyze button, load it, turn on the synth and browse the display.
+Analyze a folder using the "analyze" button.
+Turn on the synth and browse the display.
 You can change the features being used with the dropdown menus.
+Analysis parameters can be configured editing configure.ini.
 The rest of the controls are typical granular synth stuff.